Omarlaouan/citation_prediciton/README.md

 ## Visualization

-The `viz` folder contains a Tableau visualization of the citation network.
+The `viz` folder contains a Tableau visualization with interesting insights about the citation network.

 ## Methods Used
 The following machine learning methods are used for this project: